Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 “There’s a courtyard where I used to do my *Gung Fu* every day.
 It’s where I first taught Myun… this way.”

 The tour didn’t take long.
 So much of the Commune had been flattened that it was legitimately miraculous the grand concourse had survived.
-Her courtyard hadn’t---there was just a patch of neglected gravel there now, robbed of the sweeping steps and the tiered balconies that had enclosed it.
+Her courtyard hadn’t - there was just a patch of neglected gravel there now, robbed of the sweeping steps and the tiered balconies that had enclosed it.
 The old walls were still present as marks and outlines on the ground, but when Xiù looked around she saw nothing but open sky and rolling hills, rather than the snug enclosure that had once felt so cozy.

 The kitchens, the room where she’d first got drunk on *Talamay,* the dormitory she’d slept in… all gone.
 It made her appreciate how much went *missing* when the people left a place.
 This wasn’t her commune any longer, it was… it was the past.